 We have all heard how chatbots are going to change the internet as we know it.
 Many of us want to build great conversational bots that will engage in a way never before.
 But there is one big problem, the bots are very new, no one surely knows how to design a great conversational flow that will work perfectly.
 That means we need a lot of iterations and experimentation to nail it, bringing us to the question, “How do you know what is working and what is not?
 How do you measure it?
 Are there any analytics tools?"

 The Analytics Dashboard

-The Analytics Dashboard provides the bot admins with a quick overview of how the bot is performing across the various platforms configured.
+The Analytics Dashboard provides the chatbot platform analytics admins with a quick overview of how the bot is performing across the various platforms configured.
 The fundamental unit we use is called 'interactions', which is single too and fro communication between the bot and user.
 There is another metric that is used often is 'conversations,' a metric that's very similar to the idea of 'session' but for bots.

 The analytics dashboard shows you 4 different metrics -